fletchjp/MERG-Arduino-Software/TestTasks/Readme.md

 Updated TaskManagerIO example to show changes to schedule routines introduced for TaskManagerIO 1.4.0.
 Old versions also still work.

+I have added the incrementing counter which is in the new example in TaskManagerIO.

 ## simpleTasks2core

 This is modified from the TaskManagerIO example routines and runs on a Pico using both cores.